23423422434234/learngit/GIT.md

 ## Remove Remote
 ```
-remote remove [Name of the origin eg: origin1]
+git remote remove [Name of the origin eg: origin1]
 ```

 ## Remove Rename
 ```
-remote rename [Name of the old origin  new origin eg: origin1 origin2]
+git remote rename [Name of the old origin  new origin eg: origin1 origin2]
 ```

 ## push to selected remort